 Stop 6: Aspin Hill Pet Cemetery & Memorial Park | Silver Spring

 Believed to be the second-oldest pet cemetery in the country, the story of Aspin Hill Pet Cemetery & Memorial Park in Silver Spring, begins in 1920 when dog breeders Richard and Bertha Birney bought land to build a kennel to breed dogs.
 Initially, the cemetery was a place for the Birneys to bury their own dogs and those of close friends.
 But as the kennel and their social circle grew, others wanted a place to bury their beloved pets, too.

 Gifted to the Montgomery County Humane Society in 2007, the memorial park contains several historic buildings including a large, Tudor-style house, which dates from the early 20th-century and was home to the family that founded the cemetery, and a kennel, which housed their prized dogs.
 The entire property is listed on the Maryland Inventory of Historic Properties and is considered eligible for listing in the National Register of Historic Places.

 The cemetery isn’t just dogs and cats.
 Monkeys, birds, goats, hamsters, frogs, goldfish, turtles and snakes, among others, have all been buried at the cemetery.
 Over 50,000 pets are buried on property including several famous animals.
 Three of FBI director J. Edgar Hoover’s dogs are buried in Aspin Hill, as well as Timmie, a beloved Washington, D.C. cat who lived in the National Press Building.

 Looking for additional road trip ideas throughout Montgomery County?
-Check out 3 Sites that Just Might be Haunted in Montgomery County, Take a Scenic Drive and Discover UpCounty, or plan an overnight trip on MoCo Stay.
+Check out our African American History Road Trip, Take a Scenic Drive and Discover UpCounty, or plan an overnight trip on MoCo Stay.